-The SIT Chile: Public Health, Traditional Medicine, and Community Empowerment study abroad program offers you exposure to health care policies, politics, and delivery methods in a multicultural and rapidly changing region of South America.
-Central to the program is an analysis of health reform intended primarily to improve health conditions of disadvantaged groups, particularly those in Chile, while also improving health care access for the population at large.
-In order to participate, you need to complete through Intermediate Spanish I, or the equivalent, prior to departure.
+The SIT Chile: Public Health, Traditional Medicine, and Community Empowerment program offers you exposure to health care policies, politics, and delivery methods in a multicultural and rapidly changing region of South America.
+Central to the program is an analysis of health reform intended primarily to improve health conditions of disadvantaged groups, particularly those in Chile, while also improving health care access for the population.
+In order to participate, you need to complete a minimum of 4 semesters of Spanish, or the equivalent, prior to departure.

 SIT is a strong proponent of learning through experience.
-Therefore, you will be taken on several educational excursions to locations such as Putre, Temuco, and Santiago.
+Therefore, you will travel on several educational excursions to Putre, Temuco, and Santiago.

-The mobility of the program necessitates that you live in a variety of locations.
-A majority of your experience will include living in an urban homestay, while a few days will also be spent in a more rural homestay.
+The mobility of the program necessitates that you live in various locations.
+Most of your experience will include living in an urban homestay, while a few days will also be spent in a more rural homestay.
 During the rest of the program, you will stay in hostels, private homes or small hotels.

 Review eligibility to ensure that you meet all Columbia requirements to study abroad.

 Review the external program webpage to understand any additional program prerequisites.